white-label-development/umbraco-fun/README.md

 var x = CurrentPage.ArticlePublishDate; // DPC returns a dynamic object = meh
 var y = Model.Content.GetPropertyValue<DateTime>("articlePublishDate");
 vay z = Model.Content.ArticlePublishDate; // new hotness via inherts of UmbracoTemplatePage<ContentModel.NewsItem>
 ```

+When we create a template (in the back office) Umbraco will add `@inherits Umbraco.Web.Mvc.UmbracoTemplatePage` which gives us
+access to publsihed content models, we can traverse the tree etc.

+When we create a DocumentType with an associated template, the template also has the `UmbracoTemplatePage<T>` and
+`using ContentModels = Umbraco.Web.PublishedContentModels;'.

+With UmbracoTemplatePage<T>, @Model.Content is an instance of T. Also exposes DynamicPublishedContent.

+In v8 this is `UmbracoViewPage<T>` and @Model is an instance of T